RH8888/valhallabot/docs/deployment.md

 ## MongoDB services

-- Define `MONGO_USER` and `MONGO_PASS` in your `.env` file before launching the compose stack so the MongoDB container can create the admin account.
+- If `MONGO_USER`/`MONGO_PASS` are left blank the compose file falls back to the default `valhalla`/`changeme` credentials when provisioning the MongoDB container.
+Change them in `.env` (and rotate existing users) for production deployments.
 - Override `MONGODB_PORT` when you need to expose MongoDB on a non-default host port.
 The compose file publishes the selected port to `27017` inside the container.